Citizens' Assembly on Electoral Reform (Ontario): Reaction

 By the end of the campaign, assembly members were critical of both the media coverage of their work and of the $6.8 million educational campaign, directed by Elections Ontario.

 The assembly member for Beaches-East York, Catherine Baquero, stated "I'm very disappointed there's been a lack of meaningful debate. [...]
 I'm disappointed that Elections Ontario's education campaign has been so toothless.
 What I expected was a more detailed discussion of the pros and cons of each system."

 Another assembly member, Rich Browridge, concurred with Baquero: "There's an awful lack of understanding on the proposition.
 I think that's too bad.
 Elections Ontario isn't doing its job. [...]
 There's been no real attempt at a major public education campaign, and that's what was needed."

 Significance

 The assembly process was premised on the idea that average citizens can come together to make good decisions on various policy issues by means of deliberating these issues.
 In particular, it is seen as a good method for studying electoral reform as politicians face a fundamental conflict of interest when it comes to evaluating the system that elects them.

 Advocates of Canadian federal electoral reform considered the Ontario vote as crucial because they felt the adoption of proportional representation in Canada's most populous province would have provided impetus for reform and practical Canadian evidence on how proportional systems respond to voters.
-The referendum results and the way the referendum process was conducted stand as a warning to future attempts at electoral reform.